 Earlier that day while they had looked with awe at the huge stones and beautiful workmanship of the temple, Jesus had shocked them with this prophecy: “Do you not see all these things?
 Assuredly, I say to you, not one stone shall be left here upon another, that shall not be thrown down” (Matthew 24:2).

-So when they got Him alone, they followed up on this.
-They asked, “Tell us, when will these things be?
+So when they got Him alone, they followed up.
+They asked Jesus, “Tell us, when will these things be?
 And what will be the sign of Your coming, and of the end of the age?” (verse 3).

 There on the Mount of Olives Jesus Christ answered their questions with one of the pivotal prophecies of the Bible.
-Because of the location, this message recorded in Matthew 24-25, Mark 13 and Luke 21 has come to be known as the Olivet Prophecy.
+Because of the location, this message recorded in Matthew 24-25, Mark 13 and Luke 21 has come to be known as the Olivet Prophecy or Olivet Discourse.

 Jesus laid out a series of events that would occur before His return: